KameshSingh116/djangoo_course/README.md

 ### We will use the render function to render or display a html page on the starting page or whereever we want.

 Using the context keyword we can send a dynamic data from backend to the frontend page.

+{{% %}}
+is used to perform further functions like turning the backend dynamic list data into tables in frontend.